TVVinay/pagespeedinsights-poc/Readme.md

 ### PageSpeedInsights Wrapper

 #### Data Source
- * Inside ./resources/data.json , You can kept your URL and page name that you want to give.
+ * Inside ./resources/data.json , You can keep your URL and page name that you want to give.

 #### How to run
 * open your terminal at root directory and hit - ``` npm run start ```